nortxort/nortbot/CONFIG.md

 **VipMode** - In vip mode, only moderators and accounts in the approved file will be allowed to join the room.
 The action for unapproved users depends on **KickAsAutoban**.

+**EnableVoting** - If enabled, users will be able to vote to ban/kick/close other users.

 `[integers]`